bitcoin-api/bitcoin-api/README.md

 **Project Roadmap**

-In the future, a counter that shows the sum of all EnviroWithdraw contributions ever made will be created.
+In the future, a counter which shows the sum of all EnviroWithdraw contributions ever made will be created.

 ---